 - Take a healthy risk.

 Conquer your fears and replace fear with curiosity through healthy risk taking.
 Examples of healthy risks include learning a new sport, expressing your feelings, and joining a club where you can meet new people.
-The YMCA is a great place to try taking healthy risks—look for ForeverWell opportunities like social clubs, special events and classes.
+The YMCA is a great place to try taking healthy risks—look for News and Schedules for Older Adults like social clubs, special events and classes.